© Crown copyright 2019

 View the full range of All Our Health topics.

 Access the social prescribing e-learning session

-PHE and Health Education England’s ‘e-Learning for Healthcare’ have developed this content to increase the confidence and skills of health and care professionals, to embed prevention in their day-to-day practice.
+The session is intended to build both skills and confidence in health and care professionals, to embed prevention in their day-to-day practice.

 Recognising that people’s health is determined primarily by a range of social, economic and environmental factors, social prescribing seeks to address people’s needs in a holistic way.
 It also aims to support individuals to take greater control of their own health.